wongkenny240/capstone_project/Design.md

 |          |             |                |

-## Property Factory
+### Property Factory

-* to create new instances of property
+* to create new instances of property contracts
 * to view instances of property available
 * for secondary market of property (trading of property after issuance)